-A key block is a unique cryptographic structure designed to protect cryptographic keys during transport over potentially insecure networks.
-A team around Mohammed M Atalla invented the concept of the key block with his Atalla key block.
+A key block is a unique piece of cryptography that is used to protect cryptographic keys while they are being sent over networks that might not be secure.
+A team around Mohammed M. Atalla invented the concept of the key block with his Atalla key block.
 This solved several issues created by “key variants” that were then used for transporting keys.

-Shortly after its invention, the key block was normalized in ISO and ANSI standards, among others.
-Several formats appeared during the time, based on the same original logic.
+Shortly after it was made, the key block became a standard in ISO, ANSI, and other organizations.
+Several formats appeared during this time, based on the same original logic.
 Most of these formats respect the TR-31 technical report, which defines how a key block “should” minimally behave.
-TR-31 defines the general principle of a keyblock and is generally regarded as ‘the reference’ for keyblocks.
-TR-31 is an interoperable format which was defined by the American National Standards Institute (ANSI).
-It supports the secure interchange of cryptographic keys through key attributes included in the exchanged data.
+TR-31 defines the general principle of a keyblock and is generally regarded as ‘the reference" for keyblocks.
+TR-31 is an interoperable format that was defined by the American National Standards Institute (ANSI).
+It allows for the safe exchange of cryptographic keys by including key attributes in the data that is exchanged.
 The TR-31 format enables the secure interchange of symmetric keys.

-The ANSI X9.24 (1&2) norm also provides a background on how key transportation should be done in insecure environments.
+The ANSI X9.24 (1 and 2) norm also provides a background on how key transportation should be done in insecure environments.

 Some key block formats, such as the Thales key block, respect the TR-31 norm but are totally proprietary.
 They will generally only work on Thales hardware.
 Others, such as the TR-34 key block format, expand the original idea of the key block but refine it, adding much more components and security.

 Here is a list of the most common key block formats.

 TR-31 Key Block Compatible

 Atalla Key Block